foopod/locked-away/README.md

 A text based game in which the player explores someones life by guessing the password to someones online diary.

+#buildJSON.py

+Now with a simple python script to compile all the entries in the story folder into a json that is easily loaded in.

 #Story Ideas

 + The last entry is a doctors appointment where the main character is told they are schizophrenic, it is then immediately obvious that the diary belongs to only one of the split personalities.